juandesi/mqtt-connector/docs/security/1_tls.md

 The TLS Context can be defined in line (like in the example below), but can also be declared as a reference to a global defined one.

-It is important to know that the TLS Context has the capability to configure a key store, but for setting up TLS will only require a trust store, the key store will be used to perform transport level authentication (Mutual TLS authentication) that is described in the [Authentication](2_authentication.md#tls-mutual-authentication) section.
+It is important to know that the TLS Context has the capability to configure a key store, but for setting up TLS, only a trust store will br required.
+The key store will be used to perform transport level authentication (Mutual TLS authentication) that is described in the [Authentication](2_authentication.md#tls-mutual-authentication) section.

 {% capture tab_content %}